Conference: May 20 - 22, 2020

 Reflective Research and Practice

-Authors of accepted posters will receive an opportunity to complete a short oral presentation during a special poster session included in the main program.
-Well-crafted posters will tell the story well by themselves, but authors of posters are expected to be available to describe and discuss the work presented in the poster during the session
+Authors of accepted posters will receive an opportunity to complete a short oral presentation during the posters and demos session.
+Well-crafted posters will tell the story well by themselves, but authors of posters are expected to be available to describe and discuss the work presented in the poster during the session.

 The poster dimensions will be of A0 type, that is 84 cm by 119 cm (33” by 47”), with poster content mounted on rectangular poster board we will provide.
 The layout may consist of several individual sheets of paper or a monolithic large sheet.

-Authors of accepted demonstration proposals will have a chance to present their material to conference attendees during a special demonstration session included in the main program.
-Authors of demonstrations are expected to be available to present, describe and discuss the work behind the prototype during the session.
+Authors of accepted demos will have a chance to present their material to conference attendees during the posters and demos session.
+Authors of demonstrations are expected to be available to present, describe and discuss the work behind the tool/prototype during the session.

 Authors should bring to the session the material they need to present the demo.
 Any special request should be communicated sufficiently in advance and agreed with the conference local organizing committee.